angepl/Language-Processor/README.md

 - }
 - ,
 - identifiers of variables and functions starting with a letter or underscore _ (assuming they are not keywords)
-- The keywords; let, int, string, print, input, return, if, else, for, function
+- the keywords; let, int, string, print, input, return, if, else, for, function

 That means than the source code can only contain these expressions.
 In the text file, where the list of tokens is going to be printed, the tokens are going to have the following format <token_code, token_attribute>.
 Token code refers to the unique code of the token (in most cases it is the sequence of characters of the token) whereas token attribute is only used to hold the values of integer and phrase tokens, as well as and the names of the identifiers.
 Tokens are implemented through the Token class.